Koh-i-Noor: In popular culture

+A rumor that the Koh-i-Noor is cursed may have originated with the Delhi Gazette; it was soon repeated in The Illustrated London News, and Queen Victoria herself expressed concern about the curse.
+This led to a counter-rumor that the curse attached only to male rulers.

 The Koh-i-Noor was one of the inspirations for the eponymous gemstone in The Moonstone (1868), a 19th-century British epistolary novel by Wilkie Collins, generally considered to be the first full length detective novel in the English language.
 In his preface to the first edition of the book, Collins says that he based his eponymous "Moonstone" on the histories of two stones: the Orlov, a 189.62 carat diamond in the Russian Imperial Sceptre, and the Koh-i-Noor.
 In the 1966 Penguin Books edition of The Moonstone, J. I. M. Stewart states that Collins used G. C. King's The Natural History, Ancient and Modern, of Precious Stones ...
 (1865) to research the history of the Koh-i-Noor.

 The Koh-i-Noor also features in Agatha Christie's 1925 detective novel The Secret of Chimneys where it is hidden somewhere inside a large country house and is discovered at the end of the novel.
 The diamond had been stolen from the Tower of London by a Parisian gang leader who replaced it with a replica stone.

 The Koh-i-Noor is a central plot point in George MacDonald Fraser's 1990 historical novel and satire, Flashman and the Mountain of Light, which refers to the diamond in its title.

-Kohinoor, a 2005 Indian mystery television series follows a search for the diamond after its supposed return to India.
+Kohinoor, a 2005 Indian mystery television series, follows a search for the diamond after its supposed return to India.

 The Koh-i-Noor is a main part of the 2014 Indian film Bang Bang!.

+The Koh-i-Noor features heavily in the in-universe lore of Assassin's Creed where it is depicted a Piece of Eden, a relic made by the Isu, an ancient precursor race.
+The Koh-i-Noor itself is featured in the 2016 spin-off video game Assassin's Creed Chronicles: India and in the 2015 video game Assassin's Creed: Syndicate, where it is revealed that the "real" Koh-i-Noor owned by the Royal family is a fake while the true artifact remains with the Assassins.

 Kolkatay Kohinoor, a 2019 mystery thriller film is based on a similar premise and explores the diamond's fictional relations to Kolkata.